|Pilot 2nd Lt. John F. McGrath, O-037237 (MIA / KIA) Troy, NY

 John Francis McGrath (memorial marker photo)

-Thanks to Kathryn Kay Wright, Christine Ostrander, John Law and Michael McAlonie for additional information.
+Thanks to Kathryn Kay Wright, Christine Ostrander, John Law, Michael McAlonie and Donna Esposito for additional information

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?

 February 20, 2019